apriltuesday/eva-opentargets/docs/manual-curation/README.md

 * The mappings selected for each trait are adequate
 * Good/bad criteria for curation are observed (see the manual curation protocol, section “Criteria to manually evaluate mapping quality”)
 * The number of traits in the `finished_mappings_curation.tsv` file is the same as in the spreadsheet after applying all relevant filters
-* _Important:_ spreadhseet does not contain line endings, or extraneous space symbols, in trait names (can be checked by a regexp search)
+* _Important:_ spreadsheet does not contain line endings, or extraneous space symbols, in trait names (can be checked by a regexp search)
 * For submitting terms to EFO
   + Cross-references has been populated for as many traits as possible
   + GitHub issue has been created and linked in the issue